dj-2002/texteditor/README.md

 + Rich text editor app
 + Create Unlimited files and notes without any hassle
 + Share your work as PDF with a single click.
-+ Extract Text From Images using built-in offline OCR engine.
-+ Undo And Redo with a single click
 + Alignment Support
 + Bullets and Numbering Support
 + Wide Variety Of Stylizing and Formatting
-+ Add your favorites document in a separate list.
-+ Deep Search Support lets you find your document from a single word.
-+ Powerful Reader Mode to enjoy your notes
-+ Text to Speech engine with speed and pitch control for free !
 + Print with a click
 + Adjust Font Size
 + Adjust Font Color (Pro)
 + 15+ styling tools to format you notes
 + Direct Save/Export to PDF file
 + Direct Save/Export to TXT file
-+ Dark Mode (Pro)

 Text Editor has been optimized for use on mobile phones and tablets.
 It is suitable for both general and professional use.